davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 This is the third time my blog has drastically changed in the past year.
 Am I constantly unhappy with the work I put into my blog?

 Well, not exactly.
-However, nothing would change same if I was happy, right?
+However, nothing would change if I was happy, right?
 I believe that there has to be *some* discontent when things change.

 I consider my site a playground for experimenting with new technologies and methodologies.
 I love to learn new frameworks and techniques but I always have trouble applying them to projects.